 Multiple citizenships exist because every country has different policies regarding citizenship, naturalization, and immigration.
 While it is possible to be a citizen of more than one country at once, it is also possible to be a citizen of no country at all.
 Furthermore, citizenship and immigration laws may be subject to change.
 A person who was once considered to be not a citizen of a foreign country of which they are a resident may eventually claim dual citizenship after going through the right procedure, or after policy changes in either country.

-- the person was actually born on the country’s soil;
+- the person was actually born on the country’s soil

-- the person goes through the process of naturalization, which is the legal acquisition of citizenship;
+- the person goes through the process of naturalization, which is the legal acquisition of citizenship

-- the person was adopted as a minor from another country and has at least one (adoptive) parent who is also a citizen.
+- the person was adopted as a minor from another country and has at least one (adoptive) parent who is also a citizen

 In some countries, citizenship can be granted if the person gives the government enough money.
-These countries include Austria, Cyprus, St. Kitts and Nevis, and Dominica.
+These countries include Austria, Cyprus, St. Kitts, and Nevis, and Dominica.

-Can You Lose Citizenship?
+Can I Lose Dual Citizenship?

 Actually, it is possible to lose your United States citizenship if you actually apply for it in another country.
 While it can be renounced, it can also be lost if you apply for foreign citizenship of your own free will and with the intent to give up your position as an American citizen.